juniorsundarCasual/TGT/vault/volume-4.chapter-294.md

 The little girl nodded in affirmation.
 She trusted Mister Larks, even if the last few moments of interactions seemed a bit kooky.
 He had only done right by her since their first meeting.
 If it hadn't been for him, she would never have reached this far in her journey into magehood.

-At this point, both the sides of Mister Larks' face coordinated as one.
+At this point, both sides of Mister Larks' face coordinated as one.
 He coughed to accentuate the start, and then spoke the vows that would forever change the little girl - Jean's - entire life!

-"I swear to fulfill, to the best of my ability and judgment, this covenant:
+"I swear to fulfil, to the best of my ability and judgment, this covenant:

 I will first do no harm.-"